 Exploring IWC’s manufacturing centre online using such up-to-date digital technology suits the building perfectly.
 Inaugurated in 2018, the factory reflects the same blend of tradition and modern production methods championed by founder Florentine Ariosto Jones in 1868.
 State-of-the-art machinery and meticulous handcraftsmanship are brought together under one roof.
 Similarly, the virtual tours rely on modern communication channels to enable visitors from anywhere in the world to discover the brand’s heritage and future at just the touch of a button.

-The new virtual tours will be available from September 28th, via IWC.com, IWC boutiques and official retail partners.
+The new virtual tours will be available via IWC.com, IWC boutiques and official retail partners.
 For bookings and for more information please contact email@example.com.

 In 1868, the American watchmaker and entrepreneurFlorentine Ariosto Jones travelled from Boston toSwitzerland and founded the ‘International WatchCompany’ in Schaffhausen.
 His visionary dream was tocombine advanced American manufacturing methodswith the craftsmanship of Swiss watchmakers to make thebest pocket watches of his time.
 In doing so, he not onlylaid the foundation for IWC’s unique engineering approachbut also established the centralised production ofmechanical watches in Switzerland.